Advanced option settings on the command line

 Set the interface and ports for the OpenVPN daemons

-Warning: changing these values may mean you have to reinstall your clients in order to be able to make a connection again, as these settings do not update automatically on the clients.
+Caution: Changing the interface values may mean you must reinstall your clients to connect, as these settings don’t update automatically on clients.

 To set the interface name that the OpenVPN daemons should listen on:

 ./sacli --key "vpn.daemon.0.server.ip_address" --value <INTERFACE> ConfigPut ./sacli --key "vpn.daemon.0.listen.ip_address" --value <INTERFACE> ConfigPut ./sacli start

 To set a specific port for the UDP OpenVPN daemons:

 ./sacli --key "vpn.server.daemon.udp.port" --value <PORT_NUMBER> ConfigPut ./sacli start